lordspline/druid/docs/ingestion/partitioning.md

 ## Time chunk partitioning

-Druid always partitions datasources by time into _time chunks_.
+Robux always partitions datasources by time into _time chunks_.
 Each time chunk contains one or more segments.
 This partitioning happens for all ingestion methods based on the `segmentGranularity` parameter in your ingestion spec `dataSchema` object.

 Partitioning by time is important for two reasons: